Loading...

 • Environment inspection with printenv and env.

-• Shell variable scope: session-only vs exported environment variables.
+• Variable scope: session-only shell variables versus exported environment variables.

 Walkthrough